16 Jan Overview of Transforaminal Lumbar Interbody Fusion (TLIF)

 What outcome can I expect after a transforaminal lumbar interbody fusion?

-In a recent clinical study of 50 minimally invasive transforaminal lumbar interbody fusion procedures, all patients reported immediate improvement with symptoms.
+In a recent clinical study of 50 minimally invasive keyhole transforaminal lumbar interbody fusion procedures, all patients reported immediate improvement with symptoms.
 The average hospital stay was 2 days, and all patients had significant improvement at the 18-month follow-up evaluation.
 Another research study found TLIF to be a reliable, safe technique with excellent clinical outcomes.

-Inspired Spine’s nationwide Centers of Excellence offer a minimally invasive procedure that has significant improvements over the TLIF procedures, known as the OLLIF procedure.
+Inspired Spine’s nationwide Centers of Excellence offer a minimally invasive keyhole procedure that has significant improvements over the TLIF procedures, known as the OLLIF procedure.
 This includes less operative time, less bleeding AND faster recovery.
 Call today!

 Salehi SA, Tawk R, Ganju A, et al. (2004).
 Transforaminal lumbar interbody fusion: surgical technique and results in 24 patients.
 Neurosurg, 54(2), 368-374.